Canop/miaou/README.md

 To discuss the code and feature of Miaou, please come to [the dedicated room](http://dystroy.org/miaou/1?Miaou).

+# Installing a server

+A [vagrant](http://www.vagrantup.com/) configuration is available to help you set up a development environment quickly.
+See more information at its [documentation](vagrant/vagrant.md).

+If you prefer to install Miaou without vagrant, here's the [installation documentation](installation.md).

+And if you run your own server, please tell us.

 # Contributing

 As described in [the help](http://dystroy.org/miaou/help#Technical_Stack), Miaou is mostly coded in JavaScript.
 Stuff includes io.js, PostgreSQL, OAuth2, socket.io, WebRTC, express, Bluebird, Redis, Jade, Passport.js, hu.js, jQuery, sass/scss, Uglify-js and nginx.

-A [vagrant](http://www.vagrantup.com/) configuration is available to help you set up a development environment quickly.
-See more information at its [documentation](vagrant/vagrant.md).

-If you prefer to install Miaou without vagrant, here's the [installation documentation](installation.md).

 If you have the ability and will to contribute, come and discuss with us.
 The best landing place is usually the [Miaou room](http://dystroy.org/miaou/1?Miaou) where you can ping @dystroy or @Florian.
-We'll show you where we manage ideas, reports, tasks and you'll see the list of tasks waiting for a volunteer.
+We'll show you where we manage ideas, reports, [tasks](https://trello.com/b/s4adghOI/miaou-tasks) and you'll see the list of tasks waiting for a volunteer.

+Help is welcome but remember:

+1. Come and discuss with us before to code
-And, last thing, **always test before doing a pull request**.
+2. And, **always test before doing a pull request**.

 ## License